 Describe the pathophysiology of villous adenomas.

-Explore the importance of improving care coordination among the interprofessional team to advance delivery of care to patients with villous adenomas.
+Explain the importance of improving care coordination among the interprofessional team to advance the delivery of care to patients with villous adenomas.

 Villous adenomas tend to occur more frequently in the rectosigmoid area but can occur elsewhere in the colon.